kaifergerstrom/vision-2020/README.md

 # vision-2020
 FRC 612 vision processing code for 2020 Infinite Recharge.

-Track the lower port to align and drop balls into.
+Track the lower port contours with HSV filtering.
+Returns the angular offset of the target relative to the center of the camera.